pranigopu/diver-vs-mermaid/README.md

 - Avoid the mermaid as you collect artefacts
 - The mermaid attacks you if it you are visible to it
 - Diver cannot attack the mermaid nor regain lost health
+- You incur a movement speed penalty directly proportional to the number of artefacts you collected <br> _So plan you path well!_

 Mermaid's objectives and properties